 [noun]/* sin • THe • dik •ˌī • den •ˌ(t)ə •ˌdē •ˌfrôd/

-Other attack methods like account takeover fraud or clean fraud are based around established identities.
+Other third-party fraud attack methods like account takeover fraud or clean fraud are based around established identities.
 The fraudster gains access to a cardholder’s account or personal information, then purchases as much as possible within the limited window prior to discovery.

 Synthetic fraudsters take a bolder approach with an eye to the long term.
 They’re creating fictional identities by combining a stolen Social Security number with a legitimate address (often a PO box).
 Posing as these “synthetic” customers, the fraudsters begin applying for credit accounts.